Opening day at Nebraska’s first unicameral legislative session, January 5, 1937. NSHS RG2183-1937-105-1 (Left).

 In the 1934 election, Nebraskans voted on two measures with funny-sounding names: a unicameral legislature and pari-mutuel betting.
 Both measures passed.
 It has long been rumored that gambling backers worried that voters might be confused by the two strange words.
 And since a measure to repeal statewide prohibition was also on the ballot, they told people just to vote yes on everything.
 Thus, Nebraska got a one-house legislature because the people wanted booze and horse racing.

-It’s a good story, but Thomas Irvin takes issue with it in “The Political and Journalistic Battles to Create Nebraska’s Unicameral Legislature,” in the Spring 2011 issue of Nebraska History.
-Looking at the election statistics, Irvin concludes that the story is “likely overstated.”
+It’s a good story, but Thomas Irvin takes issue with it in “The Political and Journalistic Battles to Create Nebraska’s Unicameral Legislature,” in the Spring 2011 issue of Nebraska History Magazine.
+Looking at the election statistics for each of the ballot measures and concluded that this explanation is “likely overstated.”
+He points out that the the Unicameral measure gained a considerably higher percentage of the vote than either of the other ballot measures, and argues that “voters of Nebraska went to the polls very well informed, thanks to an aggressive campaign from both sides.”

 In taking a new look at the oft-told story of the 1934 unicameral campaign, Thomas also corrects the common impression that U.S. Senator George Norris almost single-handedly persuaded Nebraskans to support the bill.
 Norris was “the measure’s greatest advocate and most visible backer,” Thomas writes, but he shows that Norris didn’t act alone.